magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-override.md

 &lt;block class=&quot;Magento\Catalog\Block\Category\View&quot; name=&quot;category.image&quot; template=&quot;Magento_Catalog::category/image.phtml&quot;/&gt;
 </pre>

-This means that the `category.image` block is rendered by the `image.phtml` template, which is located in the `Magento_Catalog/category` subdirectory.
+This means that the `category.image` block is rendered by the `image.phtml` template, which is located in the `category` subdirectory of the `Magento_Catalog` module templates directory.

-`app/code/Magento/Catalog/view/frontend/templates` contains templates for the `Magento_Catalog` module.
+The templates directory of `Magento_Catalog` is `app/code/Magento/Catalog/view/frontend/templates`.

 The next section describes where templates can be located in general.